News

 Championship Information

-Divisions: The field will be split up into two divisions; Championship and Flights.
-Each division will play from different tees/yardage with a separate champion being crowned in each division.
+Format/Field SizePlay will be contested over 36 holes of Four-Ball Stroke Play.
+The field will be split up into two divisions; Championship and Flights.
 The ten (10) teams with the lowest combined handicap indexes will be required to play from the championship tees.
 Those who do not wish to play in the championship division will be pre-flighted based on their combined handicap indexes.
-The maximum spread of partners’ index of 8.0 will be used for the purpose of creating flights and scoring.
+The maximum spread of partners’ index of 8.0 will be used for the purpose of creating flights.
+The field is limited to 50 teams.

 What’s Included: The entry fee includes greens, carts, and range fees for the practice round and all championship rounds.
 The entry fee also includes a championship gift, and lunch after all championship rounds.

-Practice Round Information: Each player is allowed one (1) complimentary practice round on Sunday, July 30th.
-Players must contact the host club golf shop and identify themselves as Women’s Four-Ball players to schedule a practice round.
+Practice Round Information: Each player is allowed one (1) complimentary practice round at Fair Oaks Ranch Golf & Country Club - Blackjack Course on Sunday, July 30 beginning at 12:00 PM.
+Starting on June 21st, players must contact the host club golf shop at (210) 582-6720 to schedule their practice round and should identify themselves as 2023 Women’s Four-Ball participants.

 Registration Information: Player registration will be held on Sunday, July 30th between 12:00 PM and 3:30 PM.
 If a player cannot make registration, she must notify a TGA official that she is unable to make the registration deadline but will be competing in the championship.